Taxation in Finland: Municipal tax

 The municipal tax is levied on the net income.
-The rate is set by the municipality and in 2025, it ranges from 4.7% (Kauniainen) to 19.7% (Kökar) and averages at 9.28%.
+The municipality sets the rate, and in 2025 it ranges from 4.7% (Kauniainen) to 19.7% (Kökar), with an average of 9.28%.
 If there is any earned income tax credit left (after deducting it from the state income tax), the remainder is subtracted from the gross municipal tax, proportionally to its share in the sum of the gross municipal tax, gross health insurance medical expenses contribution, and gross church tax.

 Health insurance medical expenses contribution

 The following contributions are deducted from the gross income before determining the net income subject to the medical expenses contribution: